‹ Back to Insights

 Automobile manufacturers invest massive amounts of time and money in developing new products, and speed to market is vital for achieving the target ROI.
 Of course, delays will impact profitability, but rushing a vehicle out when there are still problems will result in significant warranty claims and reputational damage.

-Brighton Science worked with a leading automotive OEM struggling with this issue.
+Brighton Science worked with a leading automotive OEM that was struggling with this issue.
 Their problem was with the paint not correctly bonding to the substrate.
 The substrate was a new material they hadn't used before, so they and their supplier had little experience on which to draw.
 The OEM suspected the problem with the substrate's surface quality but was unsure where to start in finding the root cause.
 In situations like these, it's not uncommon for businesses to spend tremendous amounts of time trying to understand what's happening.

 Brighton Science was called in and took a two-pronged approach.
 First, surface science experts visited the supplier's plant to gather contact angle measurement data, and then the team undertook laboratory testing to better understand the material and paint system.